Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

-Notice that Equation (\ref{1.4}) is degenerate, which complicates the analysis of the existence and uniqueness of solutions.
-Furthermore, (\ref{1.2}), (\ref{1.3}) and (\ref{1.4}) are not sufficient to describe the evolution perfectly, as they are not defined in the set of characteristic points of $M_{t}$.
-Moreover, due to the non-zero dimensions and the complexity of the structure of the set of characteristic points, many of the tactics that prevailed in Euclidean spaces no longer worked.
-For instance, there is no existing prior estimate for the degenerate equation (\ref{1.4}), and elliptic regularisation methods cannot be applied directly.
-To overcome the difficulties arising from the presence of characteristic points in the Heisenberg group, we will adopt and define the weak solution of (\ref{1.2}), also introduce the generalized horizontal inverse mean curvature flow to achieve our arguments.
+Notice that the equation (\ref{0.1}) is degenerate, which makes the analysis of the existence and uniqueness of solutions more delicate.
+Furthermore, (\ref{1.2}), (\ref{1.3}) and (\ref{0.1}) are not sufficient to describe the evolution perfectly, as they are not well defined in $\Sigma(M_{t})$.
+Due to the non-zero dimensions and the complexity of the structure of $\Sigma(M_{t})$, many of the tactics that prevailed in Euclidean spaces no longer worked.
+For instance, the classical elliptic regularization methods cannot be directly applied, and establishing a priori estimates for solutions of (\ref{0.1}) remains a challenging problem.
+To overcome the difficulties arising from the presence of characteristic points in the Heisenberg group, we adopt the notion of weak solutions to (\ref{1.2}) and introduce the generalized horizontal inverse mean curvature flow.